madelineattableau/TC2019/LODS instructions.md

 MIN([Lyrics]),
 [Python: Polarity Chooser])
 ```

+1. Once you have completed the Polarity variable, drag `[R: Polarity]` or `[Python: Polarity]` to rows.

+2. Then, create the boxplot using show me.
+Fit the display to 'Entire View', and format the size of the marks to be larger.

+3. Drag `[R: Polarity]` or `[Python: Polarity]` to color on the marks card.

+4. Interact with the parameter to see how the boxplot changes.

+5. To create the clickable link to listen to the song, add your worksheet to a dashboard.
+Then, add a URL action using 'Menu' and the link https://open.spotify.com/track/<ATTR(Song Id)>.

 The R solution is pretty straight forward since the function itself accepts a vector.
 To determine the return value, the text of a parameter can be used.
 For Python the implementation looks a little bit different, because the function we are using does not take a list, but an atomic string value.
 To accomodate that, we need a `for` loop.
 Otherwise the Python code would need to be evaluated for each and every song, which takes longer than the `for` loop because of transfer and package load times.